Rudolf Much: Biography

 Rudolf Much was born in Vienna, Austria on 7 September 1862.
 He was the son of the lawyer Dr. Matthäus Much (1832–1909), who was also a prehistorian.
 At an early age, Much gained extensive knowledge of ancient history form his father.
 From 1880 he studied classical philology, German philology and Nordic philology at the University of Vienna.
 Passing his exams with great distinction, Much gained his PhD in 1887 with the dissertation On the Prehistory of Germany (Zur Vorgeschichte Deutschlands), and completed his habilitation in Germanic studies in 1892–1893 with a thesis on Germania.

-Since 1901, was Assistant Professor of Celtic and Germanic Antiquity and Scandinavian Language and Literature at the University of Vienna.
-Since, 1904, Much served as Associate Professor, and then Professor of Germanic Linguistic History and Antiquity (Germanische Sprachgeschichte und Altertumskunde) at the University of Vienna.
+Since 1901, was assistant professor of Celtic and Germanic antiquity and Scandinavian language and literature at the University of Vienna.
+Since, 1904, Much served as associate professor, and then professor of Germanic linguistic history and antiquity (Germanische Sprachgeschichte und Altertumskunde) at the University of Vienna.
 In this capacity he was also tasked with lecturing on Scandinavian literature.
 Throughout his academic career, Much served on the committees of many scholarly committees and was the editor of several scholarly journals.
 He declined to be the editor of the first edition of the Reallexikon der Germanischen Altertumskunde, to which he was nevertheless one of the most important contributors.

-Much retired from his Chair as Professor Emeritus in 1934, but continued to lecture at the University.
+Much retired from his chair as professor emeritus in 1934, but continued to lecture at the university.
 A popular professor, Much acquired a large following of students at the University of Vienna, many of whom would later acquire prominent positions in the field.
 Students of Wolfram include Otto Höfler, Julius Pokorny, Walter Steinhauser, Richard Wolfram, Siegfried Gutenbrunner, Dietrich Kralik, Eberhard Kranzmayer, Lily Weiser-Aall, Gilbert Trathnigg and Robert Stumpfl.
 Accordingly, Much's pan-German stance and perceptions had a profound uptake and dissemination in the fields of German ethnology, German dialectology, German linguistics and, most directly, German pre-medieval studies ("Deutsche Altertumskunde") that is lasting, often in unexpressed ways via one of his many students, to the present via an unbroken chain of knowledge transmission.

 Research

 Much's research centered on Germanic studies.
 He was particularly interested in Germanic linguistics, Germanic paganism, relationships between the Germanic peoples and Celts, the origins of Germanic peoples, and the origin of the ethnonym Germani.

-Much believed the Germanic peoples had originated in Scandinavia, to where their ancestors had migrated at an unknown point in time from the Proto-Indo-European homeland.
 Much was unsure of the location of the Proto-Indo-European homeland, but sympathized with theories suggesting a north-central European location.
 He believed Germani had originally been the name of one Germanic tribe, which had subsequently been applied by outsiders to the Germanic peoples as a whole.

 Much's Die Germania des Tacitus (1937), is considered the standard work on Germania by Tacitus, and continues to the basis for modern research on this book.